-I have been working with Te Pou for the past year to initiate the Equally Well programme of collaborative action.
-I work on the project on a part-time basis alongside my job as strategic policy advisor to the Wise Group.
-In working on the literature review, the evidence for the relatively poor health outcomes for people who experience a mental illness and/or addiction became very clear, and through Equally Well, I am committed to working with others to find ways to improve outcomes.
+Helen has been working with Te Pou o te Whakaaro Nui (Te Pou) since 2013, to initiate and develop the Aotearoa/New Zealand Equally Well collaborative.
+Helen works with the backbone team at Te Pou on a part-time basis alongside her job as strategic policy advisor to the Wise Group, and the OECD.
+In working on the Equally Well evidence update, the evidence for the relatively poor health outcomes for people who experience a mental illness and/or addiction became very clear.
+Through Equally Well, Helen is committed to working with others to find ways to improve outcomes.

-My interest and the focus of my work is on connecting research, policy and practice and in particular to address the systemic barriers which create inequalities.
+Helen's interest and the focus of her work is on connecting research, policy and practice and in particular to address the systemic barriers which create inequities.

-I have been working in mental health services for nearly 20 years, starting my career as a support worker in a small day service in England, where I saw the positive impact getting a job had on people’s lives and learnt how we could offer better support to enable people to fulfil their vocational aspirations.
-I became interested in service development and research after that and specialised in understanding the evidence base for implementing effective employment support programmes.
+Helen has been working in mental health and addiction services for over 20 years, starting her career as a support worker in a small day service in England, where she saw the positive impact getting a job had on people’s lives and learned how better support could be offered to enable people to fulfil their vocational aspirations.
+She then became interested in service development and research and specialised in understanding the evidence base for implementing effective employment support programmes.

-I have a degree in psychology and a Masters in Business Administration and I am currently a doctoral student at the University of Auckland.
+Helen has a degree in psychology and a Masters in Business Administration and is currently a doctoral student at the University of Auckland.